 From the mountains to the beach and everything in between, we asked Wheelchair Getaways’ customers about their experiences traveling as wheelchair users.
 They told us which locations they found to be most accessible, and which experiences they were excited to share with others - and we’re excited to share their answers with you!
 Check out some of the most wheelchair-friendly places in America and remember to get in touch with Wheelchair Getaways for more information on wheelchair-accessible rental vehicles across the country.

-Top Spot for Accessible Travel: Florida
+Top Accessible Travel Spot: Florida

 Florida trip demand by month